mzazon/awesome-cloud-projects/gcp/secure-api-configuration-management-secret-manager-run/secure-api-configuration-management-secret-manager-run.md

            address: ${SERVICE_URL}
    EOF

-   echo "✅ OpenAPI specification created"
+   echo "✅ API Gateway API and OpenAPI specification created"
    ```

-   The API specification now defines secure endpoints with authentication requirements and proper backend routing to the Cloud Run service.
+   The API Gateway API is now ready with a comprehensive OpenAPI specification that defines secure endpoints with authentication requirements and proper backend routing to the Cloud Run service.

-6. **Deploy API Gateway with Security Configuration**:
+6. **Deploy API Gateway Configuration**:

    Create and deploy an API Gateway configuration that enforces authentication, implements rate limiting, and provides centralized API management.
 This adds an additional security layer between clients and the backend service while enabling API versioning and monitoring capabilities.